kangkelvin/tutorial_node/README.md

 # Tutorial Node
 This is the tutorial node to get you started writing your own node using ROS in C++.
 This node is a template that you should follow when writing your own ROS code.

----
-## What this node does
-1. Prints out a `counter` that works based on a timer.
-2. Adds the value from the `/adder_in` topic.
-3. Outputs the counter value in the `/counter_out` topic
-4. Outputs the adder result to the `/adder_out` topic

 ## Getting Started
 Make sure to install ROS in your system by following the instruction in this [website](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment).The link will guide you on how to install ROS and create a workspace folder in your system
 >:bulb: Follow these steps carefully step by step, failure in doing so will end up in a faulty system.